Toxic Metabolites in the Biology of Ageing and Cancer

 Organisers & speakers

-Liz Patton, University of Edinburgh, UK
+Liz Patton University of Edinburgh, UK

-Michalis Agathocleous, University of Texas Southwestern Medical Center, USA
+Michalis Agathocleous University of Texas Southwestern Medical Center, USA

-Christopher Chang, University of California, Berkeley, USA
+Christopher Chang University of California, Berkeley, USA

-James K Chen, Stanford University, USA
+James K Chen Stanford University, USA

-John Dick, University Health Network, Canada
+John Dick University Health Network, Canada

-Mayumi Fujita, University of Colorado, USA
+Mayumi Fujita University of Colorado, USA

-Juan Garaycoechea, Hubrecht Institute, The Netherlands
+Juan Garaycoechea Hubrecht Institute, The Netherlands

-Marcus Grompe, Oregon Health & Science University, USA
+Marcus Grompe Oregon Health & Science University, USA

-Thomas Hurley, Indiana University, USA
+Thomas Hurley Indiana University, USA

-Raymond Moellering, University of Chicago, USA
+Raymond Moellering University of Chicago, USA

-Elena Piskounova, Weill Cornell Medicine, USA
+Elena Piskounova Weill Cornell Medicine, USA

-Christopher Schofield, University of Oxford, UK
+Christopher Schofield University of Oxford, UK

-Aurelio Teleman, German Cancer Research Center, Germany
+Aurelio Teleman German Cancer Research Center, Germany

-Mike Tyers, University of Montreal, Canada
+Mike Tyers University of Montreal, Canada

 Early-career researchers

-We offer 10 funded places for early-career researchers to attend this Workshop along with the 20 speakers.
+We offer 10 funded places for early-career researchers (PhD, postdocs and PIs in the first three years of their first appointment) to attend our Workshops along with the 20 invited speakers.
 We just ask that you pay for your own travel costs.
-If you would like to attend please complete the application form and attach a one page CV and a letter of support from your supervisor.
+If you would like to attend please complete the online application form and include a one page CV and a letter of support from your supervisor.
 If your supervisor would prefer to send the letter directly to us please ask them to email it to workshops@biologists.com

 All attendees are expected to actively contribute to the Workshops by asking questions at presentation sessions and taking part in discussions, as well as giving a short talk on their research.